-The phrase the “Lord’s day” appears only once in Rev. 1:9, 10.
+The phrase the “Lord’s day” appears only once in Revelation 1:9, 10.
 In this passage it refers to the time when John saw the vision.
 John gives his location, “the isle that is called Patmos” (v.
 9); his reason for being there, “for the word of God” (v.
 9); and his condition in vision, “in the Spirit.”
 These phrases show the circumstances under which the vision was given.

 Is Sunday the Lord’s day?